jburos/n-of-1-sample-size/Review-simtest-no-motivation-effect.md

 round of simulations, a fixed set of parameter values are used to simulate data for all of our draws.
-We have parameters for the completion rate according to duration consistent with 30%, 20%, and 10% response (i.e. study completion) in the 5-day, 15-day and 27-day groups respectively where notification level is "low" (value of "0" in table below)
+We have parameters for the completion rate according to duration consistent with 30%, 20%, and 10% response in the 5-day, 15-day and 27-day groups respectively where notification level is low.

-Increasing the notification level to “moderate” (value of "1" in table below) confers a modest increase in completion rate uniformly across these three groups.
+Increasing the notification level to “moderate” confers a modest increase in completion rate uniformly across these three groups.
 This is reflected by a fixed OR of 1.1 (roughly a 10% increase).

 These are the “target” completion rates for each of our groups used to simulate our data.

 <table>